 a child that did not know how to trust, open their heart and trust Marco to take good care of them as they played soccer;

-Boots taught a timid rider how to canter and Francis continued to teach that rider how to perfect it!
+Fahey taught a timid rider how to canter and D2 continued to teach that rider how to perfect it!

 We have witnessed a participant so full of anger and frustration now light up the arena with their smile and laughter;

 Ace carrying a rider into their first canter;

 Huey gently building the confidence of a fearful rider;

 the Veterans who come to us broken and anxious experience joy and peace while participating in our ‘One Good Day’ clinics (Please see attached letter of acknowledgement);

 a participant so timid and afraid, grow with the confidence that only a horse can give;

 a rider so scarred from their past, yet looking forward to every ride on one of our horses;